Thames Path: The tidal river

 There is a Thames Path on both sides of the river downstream of Teddington Lock, the southern path including the original towpath as far as Putney Bridge.

 Because of the locks built by the City of London, the river is now tidal only downstream from Teddington Lock, although during spring tides flood warnings are sometimes issued upstream towards Molesey Lock.
 A further lock with a low-tide barrage (rather than a weir) was built by the Thames Conservancy in 1894 downstream at Richmond Lock to improve the navigation by maintaining water level upstream to at least half-tide level.
-Today, the Port of London Authority manages the tidal river, including Richmond Lock and barrage.
+Today, the Port of London Authority is the navigation authority that manages the tidal river, including Richmond Lock and barrage.
 Wharfs and jetties are generally confined to the northern (Middlesex) bank between Richmond and Putney.
 This stretch of tideway (known as the Upper Rowing Code Area) has special navigation rules to accommodate the activities of a number of rowing clubs, and includes the course used for The Boat Race.
 Chiswick Eyot is on this section and is notable as being the only tidal island on the river.

 Since August 2020, the towpaths on both banks have been closed under Hammersmith Bridge because of cracks in the structure; walkers and cyclists must therefore divert from the river at the bridge until they reach the adjacent road (Castelnau on the south bank, Hammersmith Bridge Road on the north) and then cross the road at the nearest safe point before returning to the river.